mwilcome/wilcomeblog/content/projects/vbms-correspondence.md

 ---
-title: "Architecting VBMS Correspondence Web Service: From Chaos to Clarity"
+title: "Rebuilding VBMS Correspondence Web Service"
 date: 2019-03-15
 author: "Mike Wilcome"
 ---

 ## Facing the Monolith Monster

 Back at Booz Allen Hamilton, from September 2015 to March 2019, I took on a large project: the *VBMS Correspondence Web Service*.
-When I started, it was a mess—**20+ modules** tangled up in a hulking monolithic app, part of an even bigger system for the Veterans Affairs.
+When I started, it was a mess—**20+ modules** tangled up in a large monolithic app, part of an even bigger system for the Veterans Affairs.
 I had to rebuild it, and make it work for vets needing their benefits.
 Over the years, I led the charge to split it out into its own service, rewriting it as a lean **Jersey** and **Spring Boot** microservice, with a sprinkle of **Groovy** for good measure.
-The result?
-A streamlined powerhouse that churned out formatted PDF documents from requests, cutting through the VA’s correspondence chaos.
+This resulted in a streamlined system that churned out formatted PDF documents from requests, cutting through the VA’s correspondence mess.

 ---